DC801/BM-Badge/SD_Card/MAGE/README.md

 Another advantage is that timing or choreography can be tuned in one place instead of every time the sequence occurs.

-But even when a small sequence of actions is only used once, abstracting it into a separate script that does what it says it does (e.g. `walk-elders-to-door`) can make choreography much easier to manage, particularly in long cutscenes.

 ### Human Readability

-One might use [`COPY_SCRIPT`](#copy_script) not to reuse repeated behavior, but to simplify it for human readability.
+Even when a small sequence of actions is only used once, abstracting it into a separate script that does what it says it does (e.g. `walk-elders-to-door`) can still make choreography much easier to manage, particularly in long cutscenes.

+>The sequence need not be long for this technique to be effective.
+>
-The BMG2020 has a script called `face-player`, which turns the entity (`%SELF%`) toward the player entity (`%PLAYER%`).
+>The BMG2020 has a script called `face-player`, which turns the entity ([`%SELF%`](#relative-entity-references)) toward the player entity ([`%PLAYER%`](#relative-entity-references)).
 This behavior only requires one action, so in this case using [`COPY_SCRIPT`](#copy_script) won't reduce the number of actions within the script, but it does change it into a form that's easier for a human being to parse when trying to tune cutscenes or other entity scripts.

 ### Daisy Chaining Long Sequences